Presidential Palace (Nanjing): The West Garden

 The West Garden, also called Xu Garden, is a classical southern Chinese garden located just on the west of the Presidential Palace's central axis, which was considered as the finest work of the gardens in Nanjing together with Zhanyuan Garden.
-Centered on the Taiping Lake (literally "Pacific Lake"), Various pavilions and attics built in the 1870s, including the Marble Boat, the Paulownia Melody House, the Tower of Beautiful Sunset, the Ripples Pavilion, the Palm Pavilion, the Mandarin Duck Pavilion, the Provinsional President's Living Room and the Attic of Joy are all located on the shore of the lake.
+Centered on the Taiping Lake (literally "Pacific Lake"), various pavilions and attics built in the 1870s, including the Marble Boat, the Paulownia Melody House, the Tower of Beautiful Sunset, the Ripples Pavilion, the Palm Pavilion, the Mandarin Duck Pavilion, the Provisional President's Living Room and the Attic of Joy are all located on the shore of the lake.

 The Marble Boat

-The Marble Boat is the oldest surviving structure in the Presidential Palace complex, which was built when Qianlong visited Kiangning.
+The Marble Boat is the oldest surviving structure in the Presidential Palace complex, which was built when Qianlong visited Jiangning (the former name of Nanjing).
 To please the emperor, the official told him that the name of the structure was called the "unmoored boat", as the metaphor of the firmness of the Qing dynasty's regime.
 The 14.5-meter-long timber-mimic stony boat is one of the best-known structures in the garden.